Nagendra1997/mesibo-documentation/conferencing.md

 ### Adding members dynamically using REST API
 Add or Remove Group Members using GID obtained in the group add operation.

-op = “groupeditmembers”
-token = Application Token obtained from mesibo console gid = Group ID (GID)
+To create a group, you need to invoke the `groupeditmembers` API with the following parameters: op = “groupeditmembers” token = Application Token obtained from mesibo console gid = Group ID (GID)